Foxlider/S8-MachineLearning-Project/en/Project/Report.md

 This project uses simple Machine Learning algorythms to predict if a user will like or not a set of images according to the images he liked in the past.

-This project was made by FAIN THony and LONCHAMBON Alexis as part of a Machine Learning project for the 8th semester of Computer Science Engineering at CPE Lyon.
+This project was made by `FAIN Thony` and `LONCHAMBON Alexis` as part of a Machine Learning project for the 8th semester of Computer Science Engineering at CPE Lyon.

 > ## Goal of the Project